 What is the Texas Deceptive Trade Practices Act?

 The Texas Deceptive Trade Practices Act or DTPA is one of the most important consumer statutes.
 This statute developed out of the Texas legislature recognizing that consumers need to be protected from fraudulent business practices.
 The law encourages victims of dishonest companies to file lawsuits which serve to incentivize businesses to act fairly and honestly.

 The primary goal of the DTPA is to protect consumers against false, misleading, or deceptive business practices.
 It applies to a broad range of transactions including the sale of goods (both new and used) and services.
 In this context “goods” also include real property such as homes.

-Texas Deceptive Trade Practices Act Elements
+What are the Texas Deceptive Trade Practices Act Elements?

 In order to sue under the DTPA, several elements must be met.
 The elements of a DTPA action include that the plaintiff must be a consumer, the defendant must have committed one of the proscribed acts under the DTPA, and the defendant’s actions must have been the producing cause of the plaintiff’s harm.

 In layman’s terms, what this means is that the person suing must have either purchased or leased a good or service and the defendant must have engaged in some sort of false, misleading or deceptive business practices in relation to that good or service.